Are We Cool

 Logline

-Are We Cool is a coming-of-age, coming-out, political, punk rock, intelligent, authentic, romantic, and entertaining high school hangout movie set in 1994 Portland, Oregon, at a small alternative high school where the students make the rules and weird is the norm.
+Are We Cool is a coming-of-age, coming-out, political, punk rock, romantic, high school hangout movie about finding your people and loving who you love.
+Set in 1994 Portland, Oregon, at a small alternative high school where the students make the rules, weird is the norm, and education is not one-size-fits-all.

 Synopsis